Best Third-Party Controllers for Nintendo Switch iMore 2020

 For some Nintendo fans, the GameCube controller will always reign supreme, and the PowerA Wireless GameCube Style Controller brings that classic style and feel to the Nintendo Switch.
 With motion controls on board, it feels much more like a Nintendo Switch controller than other gamepads; however, there's no rumble or NFC capabilities.
 Plus, instead of being rechargeable, it needs two AA batteries.

 Perhaps you are one of those folks that are totally in love with the Xbox controller or even the PS4 DualShock.
 Or maybe you just don't want to buy one more controller.
 Fortunately for you, there is a solution that will allow you to use those controllers on your Nintendo Switch.
 The Magic-NS will enable you to wirelessly connect a PS4, PS3, Wii U Pro, or Xbox One S controller to your Nintendo Switch.
-This is a nifty little third-party dongle which will kick open the doors of possibility for controlling your Switch.

 This is an excellent alternative to Nintendo's official Pro Controller.
 It features motion controls, dual motors for shocks, and ergonomic design.
 You can play wirelessly for up to eight hours with the aid of the internal 350mA battery.
 Should the battery life get low, don't worry.
 You can plug it in and continue to play.
-It comes with a three-year warranty and a 45-day return policy so you'll be able to get it fixed or return it if necessary.
+It comes with a three-year warranty and a 45-day return policy, so you'll be able to get it fixed or return it if necessary.

 This conventional-looking controller features HD rumble, motion controls, and enlarged buttons.
 It also offers both a D-pad and a left joystick so you can play with whichever options feels best.
 The battery life lasts up to five hours.
 This is plenty of time for the average gaming session, but you'll want to make sure you charge it in between uses.
 It also has plug-and-play abilities should the battery get low.
 You get plenty of freedom when playing with the cable plugged in and charging since it's over 20 inches long.